-FSANZ received an Application on 6 November 2003, from Biocatalysts Ltd (Wales, UK), to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve a new source of a currently approved enzyme, lipase triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+FSANZ received an Application on 6 November 2003, from Biocatalysts Ltd (Wales, UK), to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+The enzyme is derived from a new microbial source, the yeast Candida rugosa.
+The enzyme is not sourced from a genetically modified organism.

 Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand.
-There is currently no approval for the use of lipase sourced from the yeast Candida rugosa in the Code.
-The objective of this assessment is to determine whether it is appropriate to amend the Code to permit the use of lipase sourced from Candida rugosa.
-At Initial Assessment, the Applicant requested to list Candida cylindracea as the source organism and Candida rugosa was suggested as an alternative name for the organism.
+There is currently no approval for the use of lipase sourced from the yeast C. rugosa in the Code.
+The objective of this assessment is to determine whether it is appropriate to amend the Code to permit the use of lipase sourced from C. rugosa.

+At Initial Assessment the Applicant requested to list C. cylindracea as the source organism and C. rugosa was suggested as an alternative name for the organism.
 The taxonomic nomenclature situation regarding the source organisms is confusing but recent expert microbiological advice FSANZ has received is that the two sources are not identical and should be considered separate species.
+The Applicant subsequently altered their request for the source organism to C. rugosa.

 The new enzyme has broad activity for hydrolysing triglycerides to release fatty acids from all three triglyceride positions, in soft and hard fats.
-It is claimed to have specific activity for short chain fatty acids, in particular C4 (butyric acid) to produce desirable flavours for processed cheese.
+It is claimed to have a high affinity for short chain fatty acids, in particular C4 (butyric acid) to produce desirable flavours for processed cheese.